Luodong Forestry Culture Park: History

-In 1905, the original site of the park became a major timber production area of the Luodong Branch of the Taiping Forest Area, drawn by the Forestry Agency of the Empire of Japan.
-The logs used to be transported out of Yilan on the Lanyang River.
-In 1921, the agency purchased a Taiwan Sugar Railway from the Taiwan Sugar Factory and used it as the Luodong Forest Railway to transport timber.
+In 1905, the original site of the park became a major timber production area of the Luodong Branch of the Taiping Forest Area, managed by the Forestry Agency of the Empire of Japan.
+The logs were transported out of Yilan via the Lanyang River.
+In 1921, the agency purchased the Taiwan Sugar Railway from the Taiwan Sugar Factory and used it as the Luodong Forest Railway to transport timber.

 In 1982, the government adjusted its policies on the forestry industry and production from the area started to decline.
-In 1994–2001, the Third Luodong Township Urban Planning Review designated the area to be a special forestry industry culture site.
+In 1994–2001, the Third Luodong Township Urban Planning Review designated the area as a special forestry industry culture site.
 In 2004, the Forestry Bureau unveiled a plan to turn the area into a culture park.
 Also in the same year, the Council for Cultural Affairs listed all of the remaining artifacts and buildings in the area as historical assets.
-The area was then turned into the Luodong Forestry Culture Park in 2009 and listed as a cultural landscape area in 2012.
+The area was subsequently developed into the Luodong Forestry Culture Park in 2009 and listed as a cultural landscape area in 2012.